Patricia A. Dunk (Nee: Weaver)

+While growing up she enjoyed archery and oil painting.
+Patricia was a graduate of St. Catherine’s High School “Class of 1960”.
+Furthering her education, she graduated from Racine/Kenosha Teacher’s College in 1962 and the University of WI-Whitewater.
+Patricia taught 3rd grade for seven years.

+At 30 years of age, Patricia enlisted in the Woman’s Army Corp in 1973, served for eight years and was stationed at Fort Wainwright, Alaska for three years.
+On April 20, 1973 she was united in marriage to Thomas E. Dunk.
+Following her service they enjoyed Alaska so much they stayed for another ten years and she worked as interior graphic designer and bookkeeper.
+Thomas passed away September 28, 1993.
+Patricia was an avid reader and enjoyed art and history.
+She will be dearly missed.

-RACINE — Patricia A. Dunk, age 77, passed away on Saturday, November 16, 2019.
-Services with full military honors will be held Tuesday, November 26, 2019, 12:00 p.m. noon, at Southern Wisconsin Veterans Memorial Cemetery, Town of Dover.
+Services with full military honors wlll be held Tuesday, November 26, 2019, 12:00 P.M.
+Noon, at Southern Wisconsin Veterans Memorial Cemetery, Town of Dover.

-Please see the funeral home website or Sunday’s paper for a complete obituary.

 You have free articles remaining.